-Local authority Development Plans enable democratic principles through the involvement of inhabitants and elected representatives.
-(Set out in the Planning Act 2000).
-It makes for a successful city, sustainable and coherent growth, appropriate levels of density and green space, infrastructure, affordability and long term strategy.
+Local authority Development Plans are vital for a sustainable city.
+They are democratic and include the citizen in the process (Planning Act 2000).
+They are key for a successful city, sustainable and coherent growth, appropriate levels of density and green space, infrastructure, affordability and long-term strategy.

-housing which addresses climate change and loss of biodiversity
+housing addressing climate change and loss of biodiversity

 SOLVING THE HOUSING CRISIS: PROMOTING SUSTAINABLE AND AFFORDABLE DEVELOPMENT

-The DDPA supports supply of quality affordable housing through a wide variety of models:
+The DDPA supports quality affordable housing through a variety of models:

-new development at a scale that improves existing areas
+new infil development at a scale that improves existing areas